 - Arrive at least ten minutes before the start so you can relax and use the loo.

 - Sit up straight in your chair and don’t fidget, doodle or chew gum.

 - Look at whoever is speaking to you, speak clearly, and smile.

-- Answer questions honestly, carefully and thoughtfully.
-Wherever possible, give examples from your own experience.
+- Answer questions honestly and carefully, giving examples from your own experience.

-- Be prepared to say why you want to work for the company, and what skills you can bring to the organisation.
+- Say why you want to work for the company, and what skills you bring.

-- Remember, interviewers want to fill the position and genuinely want you to succeed!
+- Remind yourself that interviewers want to fill the position and genuinely want you to succeed!

 - At the end, thank the interviewer and offer your hand to shake.

 Instant Expert: For lots of great tips on interviews and other skills like building a CV, log on to Barclay Life Skills.